-What are the colours of Périgord?
+What are the colors of Périgord?

-What is the difference between the Dordogne and Périgord?
+What's the difference between Dordogne and Périgord?

-Where is the Périgord?
+Where is Périgord?

 Where is the Dordogne?

-What is the Black Périgord?
+What is the Périgord Noir?

 The Dordogne, Vézère and Céou rivers irrigate this region

-What is the Périgord vert?
+What is the Périgord Vert?

-What is the Périgord blanc?
+What is the Périgord Blanc?

-All about the Dordogne: frequently asked questions
+All you need to know about the Dordogne: frequently asked questions

-What is the Purple Perigord?
+What is Purple Périgord?

-Bergerac is the capital of the region.
-It is also the Country of the Bastides: Beaumont du Périgord, Issigeac, Monpazier, Lalinde and Eymet...
-All about the Dordogne: frequently asked questions
+Bergerac is its capital.
+It's also the land of the Bastides: Beaumont du Périgord, Issigeac, Monpazier, Lalinde and Eymet...
+All you need to know about the Dordogne: frequently asked questions

-What is the difference between Périgordins and Périgourdins?
+What's the difference between Périgordins and Périgourdins?

 What is the origin of the name Dordogne?

-All about the Dordogne: frequently asked questions
+All you need to know about the Dordogne: frequently asked questions

-Can you swim in the Dordogne?
+Is it safe to swim in the Dordogne?

-Where Sarlat is
+Where is Sarlat

 Distances from Sarlat

-In Dordogne : Périgueux : 70 Km - Bergerac : 80 Km
+In the Dordogne: Périgueux : 70 Km - Bergerac : 80 Km

-In France : Cahors : 60 Km - Brive : 55 Km - Limoges : 130 Km - Toulouse : 160 Km - Bordeaux : 180 Km - Lyon : 400 Km - Paris : 530 Km
+In France: Cahors : 60 Km - Brive : 55 Km - Limoges : 130 Km - Toulouse : 160 Km - Bordeaux : 180 Km - Lyon : 400 Km - Paris : 530 Km

 Road links